Movement conservatism

 Movement conservatism is a term used by political analysts to describe conservatives in the United States since the mid-20th century and the New Right.
-According to George H. Nash (2009) the movement comprises a coalition of five distinct impulses.
+According to George H. Nash in 2009, the movement comprises a coalition of five distinct impulses.
 From the mid-1930s to the 1960s, libertarians, traditionalists, and anti-communists made up this coalition, with the goal of fighting the liberals' New Deal.

 In the 1970s, two more impulses were added with the addition of neoconservatives and the religious right.

-R. Emmett Tyrrell, a prominent right-wing writer, says, "the conservatism that, when it made its appearance in the early 1950s, was called the New Conservatism and for the past fifty or sixty years has been known as 'movement conservatism' by those of us who have espoused it."
+Emmett Tyrrell, a right-wing writer, says, "the conservatism that, when it made its appearance in the early 1950s, was called the New Conservatism and for the past fifty or sixty years has been known as 'movement conservatism' by those of us who have espoused it."
 Political scientists Doss and Roberts say that "The term movement conservatives refers to those people who argue that big government constitutes the most serious problem....
 Movement conservatives blame the growth of the administrative state for destroying individual initiative."
 Historian Allan J. Lichtman traces the term to a memorandum written in February 1961 by William A. Rusher, the publisher of National Review, to William F. Buckley Jr., envisioning National Review as not just "the intellectual leader of the American Right," but more grandly of "the Western Right."
 Rusher envisioned philosopher kings would function as "movement conservatives".

-Recent examples of writers using the term "movement conservatism" include Sam Tanenhaus, Paul Gottfried, and Jonathan Riehl.
+Recent examples of writers using the term "movement conservatism" include Sam Tanenhaus, leading paleoconservative Paul Gottfried, and Jonathan Riehl.
 New York Times columnist Paul Krugman devoted a chapter of his book The Conscience of a Liberal (2007) to the movement, writing that movement conservatives gained control of the Republican Party starting in the 1970s and that Ronald Reagan was the first movement conservative elected president.

 History

+Journalist John Judis writes that before William F. Buckley established the journal National Review in 1955, anti-leftist forces varied "from free market anti-New Dealers to traditionalists like Russell Kirk to anti-Semitic crackpots like Gerald L. K. Smith".
+Buckley "knit together" the strands he thought respectable and boycotted "kooks" and others he thought would hurt conservatism.

 Paul Krugman described the rise of movement conservatism in his 2007 book The Conscience of a Liberal as occurring in several phases between 1950 and Reagan's election as president in 1980.
 These phases included building a conceptual base, a popular base, a business base, and an institutional infrastructure of think tanks.
 By the 2000s, movement conservatives had substantial control over the Republican Party.